artrepreneur/Zulu/README.md

 # PKT Cash Wallet
 PKT Cash wallet is a QT wallet for the PKT Cash blockchain mainnet.
 This wallet adds a graphical user interface (GUI) to the command line daemon [pktwallet](https://github.com/pkt-cash/pktd/tree/master/pktwallet).
 PKT Cash Wallet runs as a standalone application for macOS currently, and eventually will have support for Unix.

 This is a full node wallet and not SPV at this time.
-It comes bundled with binaries for a full node daemon [pktd](https://github.com/pkt-cash/pktd), [pktwallet](https://github.com/pkt-cash/pktd/tree/master/pktwallet), and the remote procedure call (RPC) client [btcctl](https://github.com/pkt-cash/pktd/tree/master/cmd/btcctl).
+It comes bundled with binaries for a full node daemon [pktd](https://github.com/pkt-cash/pktd/tree/develop), [pktwallet](https://github.com/pkt-cash/pktd/tree/develop/pktwallet), and the remote procedure call (RPC) client [btcctl](https://github.com/pkt-cash/pktd/tree/develop/cmd/btcctl).
 These binaries are stored in the bin folder of this repo.
 It is also possible to compile these binaries from their respective repositories.
+If you decide to compile on your own, use the development branch of the [pkt-cash](https://github.com/pkt-cash/pktd/tree/develop) repo.
 These binaries should be placed in the bin folder or the wallet will cease to work.

 ## Wallet Features
 The wallet includes the following features.